Harry-Wallbank/ForcesOfVirtues/FinalGroupProject/README.txt

 	script which made it so that they were never checked for Build 0.18
-	Final version of game stable with miniamal chance of bugs
+	Final version of game stable with miniamal chance of bugs Build 0.19
+	Fixed a bug where enemy would spawn insie of the left and bottom wall Fixed a bug where when you had one player you couldnt end your turn without hitting spacebar